YouTube

 The Booze Cruise in Split that wasn’t

-I should’ve known better than to book with Flybe, their accident rate and punctuality are one of the worst, but it was a convenient time to fly, so I thought the hell with it.
-Apparently, Heathrow had an IT issue which, as you’d expect, affected a lot of flights nationwide, so it wasn’t until 3 hours after my original departure that our flight finally took off.
+I should’ve known better than to book with Flybe, their accident rate and punctuality are one of the worst, but it was a convenient time to fly.
+So, I thought the hell with it.
+Apparently, Heathrow had an IT issue which, as you’d expect, affected a lot of flights nationwide.
+So, it wasn’t until 3 hours after my original departure that our flight finally took off.
 It could’ve been worse; the couple beside me had to wait 6 hours.

 Arriving in Glasgow, I didn’t have much time, and it actually worked pretty well, which doesn’t mean I’ll be giving Flybe any credit, as I had to cancel meeting a few old friends in Glasgow, and instead Jenny came to me at the airport to say hello with her new baby, Leo.